 Epithelioid mesothelioma cells are easier to treat.
 They are also less aggressive because they tend to stick together rather than spread.
 Sarcomatoid cells are more likely to spread to other organs as they adhere less to one another.
 Epithelioid cells appear as rounded, cube-like shapes.
 Sarcomatoid cells are spindle shaped and arrange themselves in a disorganized manner.
-Biphasic tumors could have up to 90 percent of either type of cell.
+Biphasic tumors could have up to 90 percent of either cell type.

-The diagnosis of biphasic mesothelioma is like the diagnosis of any type of mesothelioma, with a visit to the doctor.
+Diagnosis of biphasic mesothelioma is similar to diagnosis of any type of mesothelioma, with a visit to the doctor.
 Some of the symptoms of biphasic mesothelioma may include chest pain, and difficulty breathing.
 It may also present as a liver mass and was shown to simulate primary hepatic or secondary tumors.
-After a medical history and physical exam the doctor may scan the patient to create an image of the interior of the body.
+After a medical history and physical exam, the doctor may perform patient scans to create an image of the body’s interior.
 An X-ray, CT scan, MRI, or PET scan (or combination of these) may be used to determine if are tumors or other abnormal tissues.